ndd21/PHYS281/docs/index.md

 and understand how file path structure is formatted, including drive if necessary (e.g., `C:\User\username\Project\myfile.py`).

-Please also see the material in the "Tutorial" -> "Getting started" menu for information on installing the software required for this course ([Anaconda](https://ma.ttpitk.in/teaching/PHYS281/demo-anaconda/) and [Visual Studio Code](https://ma.ttpitk.in/teaching/PHYS281/demo-vs-code/)) on your own machine or using AppsAnywhere on a machine on campus.
-The ["Online Python environments"](#online-python-environments) section below has some options for running Python to be used as a back-up alternative if you have initial installation problems.
+Please also see the material in the "Course notes" -> "Getting started" menu for information on installing the software required for this course ([Anaconda](https://ma.ttpitk.in/teaching/PHYS281/demo-anaconda/) and [Visual Studio Code](https://ma.ttpitk.in/teaching/PHYS281/demo-vs-code/)) on your own machine or using AppsAnywhere on a machine on campus.
+The ["Online Python environments"](#online-python-environments) section below has some options for running Python, which can be used as a back-up alternative if you have initial installation problems.

 ## Other material